Table of Contents

 Best Bikepacking Bikes: Gravel & All-Road 700C

-When you factor in price, the 2019 Cannondale Topstone undoubtedly comes out on top in the gravel and all-road category.
-The aluminium frame features a threaded bottom bracket shell (big tick), rear rack mounts, internal cable routing in the downtube, routing for a dropper seatpost, 3x bidon cage mounts, a cargo cage mount and top tube bag mount.
-The frame is able to accommodate 700 x 42c tyres and probably 650B x 47c too.
-The fork is full carbon (unheard of at this price) and thanks to the sub-compact crankset and wide range cassette, the climbing gear ratio is 24 gear inches.
+Even with the price jump this year, the Cannondale Topstone Sora undoubtedly comes out on top in the gravel category.
+For a bit over a thousand dollars, you get a lightweight aluminium frame with multiple bottle cage mounts, a cargo cage mount and a top tube bag direct mount.
+The fork is full carbon, including the steerer tube, which is unheard of at this price.
+And thanks to the sub-compact crankset and wide range cassette, the 24” climbing gear is as low as it gets in this bike category.
 If you need lower gears, the 9-speed Shimano gearing makes it very easy to retrofit a mountain bike derailleur and cassette for tackling even steeper climbs.
 The only downside is the lack of fork mounts, but there are many cargo cage options these days which will fit a regular carbon fork.
-Oh, did I mention a Topstone Sora is just a thousand bucks??

 Stepping up to $2149 gets you a lot of bike!
-The aluminium Jari 1.1 is equipped with Shimano’s second-tier road groupset, Ultegra, along with an FSA 46-30t adventure crankset to achieve a 24″ low gear.
-The frameset will clear 700 x 45c tyres but that number can stretch to 47c if you throw in a 650B wheelset.
-There are 3x bidon mounts on the frame, 2x on the carbon fork and there’s also space on the top tube for a direct mount bag.
+The Fuji Jari 1.1 is well under 10kg and is equipped with Shimano’s second-tier road groupset, Ultegra, along with an FSA 46-30t sub-compact crankset.
+This also provides the same low climbing gear of 24 gear inches as the Cannondale.
+The frameset will clear 45mm tyres but that number can stretch to 47mm if you throw in a 650B wheelset.
+On the frame, you’ll find 3 bottle cage mounts, there are top tube direct mounts, and on the carbon fork, there are cage mounts on either side.
 The Jari also has a particularly broad size range with frames in seven sizes from XXS to XXL.